艺术

 PCB Layout (Reference)

-This is what the circuit looks like as a printed circuit board (PCB) layout.
-For this beginner project you do not need a PCB — the breadboard works perfectly.
-But this shows you how the same circuit would look if manufactured as a real board.
+This shows the circuit as a PCB layout.
+Not needed for this project — the breadboard works perfectly — but shows how the same circuit would look if manufactured as a real board.

 6